markuswehr/Hackerrank_Practice/README.md

 # Hackerrank_Practice
 This repository has some functions based of hackerrank challenges.
-Might come in handy to just use the py sometime.
+Might come in handy to just use the py from time to time.
 Will try to update once in a while.